• Skip to primary navigation

 To Freeze Naan

-• To freeze the dough. divide the dough into 8 equal portions.
-Place the dough spaced out on a baking sheet, lined with parchment paper.
-Freeze for at least 2 hours before transferring to an airtight zipper bag or container.
-Keeps for up to 2 months in the freezer.
+• To freeze the dough.
+Divide the dough into 8 equal portions.
+Place the dough pieces on a parchment-lined baking sheet, leaving space between each one.
+Freeze for at least 2 hours, then transfer to an airtight freezer bag or container.
+Store in the freezer for up to 2 months.

 • To freeze cooked vegan naan.
-Lay the cooked and fully-cooled bread in a single layer on a baking sheet or equivalent.
-Now, place the baking sheet in the freezer for 1-2 hours.
-Then, transfer the frozen naan to a freezer-safe bag or container.
-Reheat for 5-8 minutes in the oven or on a pan on the stovetop.
+Arrange the cooked and fully cooled naan in a single layer on a baking sheet.
+Freeze for 1-2 hours, then transfer the frozen naan to a freezer-safe bag or airtight container.
+To reheat, warm the naan in the oven for 5-8 minutes or heat it in a skillet on the stovetop.
 No need to thaw first.

 Other Notes

-• A heated cast iron skillet will quickly cook the naan so there is no need to cover the pan (but you can if you'd like).
-If you're using a nonstick pan I suggest covering it with a lid or piece of foil while the naan cooks.
-This will help keep it soft and pliable.
+• A preheated cast iron skillet will cook the naan quickly, so there's no need to cover it with a lid (though you can if you prefer).
+If you're using a nonstick pan, I recommend covering it with a lid or a piece of foil while the naan cooks.
+This helps keep it soft and pliable.

-• Replace the yogurt and water with a total of 1 and ¼ cups of warm non-dairy milk, divided.
-Separate ½ cup of milk and add 1 Tablespoon of lemon juice to it--this is the yogurt replacement.
-Allow the mixture to sit for 3-5 minutes.
+• To replace the yogurt and water, use a total of 1 ¼ cups of warm non-dairy milk, divided.
+Separate ½ cup of the milk and mix it with 1 Tablespoon of lemon juice; this will act as the yogurt substitute.
+Let it sit for 3-5 minutes.
 Add the remaining ¾ cup of warm milk to a large bowl and mix in the yeast and sugar.
-Set aside to activate the yeast.
-Once the yeast is foamy pour in the milk and lemon juice mixture.
-Then proceed with step 2 in the instructions.
+Set aside until the yeast becomes foamy.
+Once ready, continue with step 2 in the instructions, adding the milk and lemon juice mixture in place of the yogurt.

-• For protein naan replace up to ½ cup of flour with your favorite unflavored protein powder.
+• For protein naan, replace up to ½ cup of flour with your favorite unflavored vegan protein powder.

-• Store any leftover bread in a sealed bag or storage container at room temperature for up to 3 days.
-After that, it is best to store any leftovers in the freezer.
+• Store any leftover naan in a sealed bag or airtight container at room temperature for up to 3 days.
+For longer storage, freeze leftovers for best results.

 Nutrition